 Crankenstein begins on Sunrise Ridge next to beginning of Peaking Ridge track.
 As Crankenstein starts halfway along the ridge, it is a little bit out of the way.
 Bob Taylor Road provides the most direct access if you are going specifically do to this trail.
-Bob Taylor Road begins off Dun Mountain Walkway, beyond the Maitai Valley road end.
-Follow Maitai Valley Road to the road end, and continue across the pedestrian bridge to Dun Mountain Walkway on the true left of the Maitai River.
-Follow the walkway for 1.3 km and turn right onto Bob Taylor Road.
-The road climbs through pine forestry for 3.2 km before reaching the road end at the northern end of Sunrise Ridge (at 629 m elevation, hence the trail name).
-Sunrise Ridge Track and 629 start right next to each other (both are signposted).
+Head up Maitai Valley road end and continue along Dun Mountain Trail for 1.3 km to Bob Taylor Road.
+The road climbs through pine forestry for 3.2 km to the road end at the northern end of Sunrise Ridge.

-Otherwise Crankenstein can be used as an alternative to Peaking Ridge for those coming via Fringed Hill and Black Diamond Ridge.
+Crankenstein can be used as an alternative to Peaking Ridge for riders coming via Fringed Hill and Black Diamond Ridge.

 Crankenstein descends the western slopes of Sunrise Ridge, and follows a narrow spur, weaving in between beech trees.
 The track is loose and rocky in places and there are some off-camber rooty sections to cope with.
 There are plenty of tree trunks and head-level branches overhanging the track to dodge, as well as a couple of steep chutes to navigate.